 We believe in transparent and fixed costs for all of our HomeBuyer Reports.
 Our pricing includes the inspection, report, discussion, and recommendations, with no hidden extras.
 You can be confident that the cost you are quoted is the final cost, providing peace of mind and ensuring that you can make an informed decision about your property purchase without any surprises.

-Here are ten of the most frequently asked questions by property sellers in Marbella and the Costa del Sol area
+Discover answers to the top 10 questions asked by property sellers in Marbella and across the Costa del Sol.

 Sellers should budget for various fees including legal fees, agency commissions, and potential capital gains taxes.